idk4050/codepix/customer-api/README.md

 ### User authentication

 Validation keys can be rotated through the `USER_AUTH_PREVIOUS_VALIDATION_KEY` variable.
 During authentication, it will be tried if the current one fails.

+### Bank authentication

+Banks can also use their API keys to request tokens for use in the Bank API.

+Token signing is controlled by the Customer API while token validation is done by the Bank API.

+See the Bank API [README](../bank-api/README.md#authentication) for more information.